Hello and welcome to the part of the Beer in Hand Website that tells you a bit about how we arrived in Hereford and opened our own brewpub.

 We returned to Northampton laden with local produce and brimming with ideas.
 We made the Landlord an offer for the premises he couldn’t refuse and the rest is history...

-Two years (almost) on and Hereford has seen a resurgence of independent restaurants and bars opening - all inspired by Beer In Hand.
-We've set the standard that others can only strive to achieve locally.
-But, as ever, we stay ahead of the game and over the next 12 months you will see us push forward with our own brewery Odyssey Brew Co, with Beer in Hand being it's exclusive 'brewpub' outlet in Herefordshire.
-Inspired by the American Craft beer scene and love of the brewpub culture in the US we produce vibrant, interesting beer, something sadly lacking in Herefordshire for far too long.
-Already our beer has been at some of the UK's best pubs and they are all clamouring for more...watch this space as we never stand still.
+Three years (almost) on and Hereford has seen a resurgence of independent restaurants and bars opening - all we hope in some part inspired by Beer In Hand.
+We've set the beery standard that others can only strive to achieve locally.
+As ever, we like to stay ahead of the game and over the next 12 months you will see us push forward with our own brewery Odyssey Brew Co, with Beer in Hand being it's exclusive outlet in Hereford.